blakegarretson/essentials/main.md

 ## Calculators

-- [SpeedCrunch](http://www.speedcrunch.org/) sports fast start-up and plenty of functionality.
-The interface is deceptively simple, but lurking under the hood are constants, variables, an impressive list of math functions, and equation support.
-Unfortunately, while SpeedCrunch is cross-platform, it looks fuzzy/blurry on Mac.
-The graphics toolkit doesn’t seem to upscale well on hi-res monitors, so I just don’t use it on Mac.
-- [Numi](https://numi.app/) is one of the best free options on Mac for a notebook-stye calculator.
+- [Numi](https://numi.app/) is my pick for the best free notebook-stye calculator.
 The paid version supports multiple pages/notebooks, but the free version has full functionality otherwise.
-Intuitive calculations (e.g. “5% of 20”) and unit conversion (although somewhat basic) make Numi a solid desktop calculator. **(Mac)**
+Intuitive calculations (e.g. “5% of 20”) and unit conversion (although somewhat basic) make Numi a solid desktop calculator.
+Check out Numi’s [Github page](https://github.com/nikolaeu/numi) for extensions that add additional units and other functionality.
+Numi is probably the best free alternative to [Soulver](https://soulver.app), which is my favorite calculator app, although it is a paid app.
-- [Qalculate!](https://qalculate.github.io/) is a good place to start if you want a scientific calculator on Windows or Linux.
+- [Qalculate!](https://qalculate.github.io/) is a good place to start if you want a more traditional scientific calculator.
 It can do everything from integration to units.
 The interface is not my favorite, but it is packed with features and totally usable.
-(Technically this works on Mac too, but with no .app or installer, you have to use Homebrew or MacPorts, and there isn’t even a shortcut/icon for it, so the experience is subpar.)
+Caveat: The experience is better on Windows and Linux because on Mac there is no packaged app or installer, so you have to use Homebrew or MacPorts, and there isn’t even a shortcut/icon for it, so the experience is subpar.
-- [NCalc](https://ncalc-app.web.app/): A robust scientific calculator for Mac.
+    - If you prefer a classic scientific calculator interface, [NCalc](https://ncalc-app.web.app/), is a robust choice for Mac.
 This has pretty much everything you would commonly need in a calculator.
 There is a Pro upgrade that unlocks graphing and other bells and whistles, but it is still useful without the upgrade. **(Mac)**
 - [GeoGebra](https://www.geogebra.org/download) is an app suite you might want to check out if you need a graphing calculator.
 This suite is five calculators in one, including modules for graphing, geometry, algebra, and probability.
 The graphing is fairly robust and the customization is impressive for what it is.
 It’s really great for high school level math or maybe even low-level college problems.
 For higher level math, see the real CAS systems below.

 ## Unit Conversion